The INSERT INTO SELECT

 WHERE country = 'USA';

-Here, the SQL command copies rows that are the value of the country column as USA.
+Here, the SQL command only copies those rows whose country column value is USA.

 SELECT Customers.customer_id, Customers.first_name, Orders.amount